-The School of Urban Affairs and Public Policy offers opportunities for graduate work in urban affairs, public policy, and public administration.
-Three degrees are available: Master of Arts and Doctor of Philosophy in Urban Affairs and Public Policy, Master of Public Administration, offered in conjunction with the Department of Political Science and International Relations.
+The School of Urban Affairs and Public Policy offers opportunities for graduate work in urban affairs, public policy, public administration, and environmental and energy policy.
+Five degree programs are available: Master of Arts and Doctor of Philosophy in Urban Affairs and Public Policy, Master of Public Administration, offered in conjunction with the Department of Political Science and International Relations, Doctor of Philosophy and Master of Environmental and Energy Policy, offered with the Colleges of Agriculture and Natural Resources, Arts and Science, Engineering, and Marine Studies.

 Course work in the School is organized on a multidisciplinary and policy-oriented basis.
-Faculty members are drawn from political science, economics, sociology, geography, public administration, planning, law, and related fields.
-In addition, students have numerous opportunities to work on community and policy-related research and service projects undertaken by the school through its various affiliated centers.
-Students may also work in public and non-profit professional agencies through the school's internship program.
-The School is nationally recognized for its integration of theory and practice - "The Delaware Model" of public affairs education
+Faculty members are drawn from political science, economics, sociology, geography, public administration, planning, and related fields.
+In addition, students have numerous opportunities to work on community and policy-related research and service projects undertaken by the school through its various centers.
+Students may also work in public and voluntary agencies through the school's internship program.
+The School is nationally recognized for its integration of theory and practice - "The Delaware Model" of public affairs education.